awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-enable-cognito-user-pool.md

-# Integrate a REST API with an Amazon Cognito User Pool<a name="apigateway-enable-cognito-user-pool"></a>
+# Integrate a REST API with an Amazon Cognito user pool<a name="apigateway-enable-cognito-user-pool"></a>

 After creating an Amazon Cognito user pool, in API Gateway, you must then create a `COGNITO_USER_POOLS` authorizer that uses the user pool\.
 The following procedure walks you through the steps to do this using the API Gateway console\.